The Nonnahús museum is my favourite museum in Akureyri and a hidden gem in North Iceland's capital city.

 The Nonni trail and information sign on Nonni

 Nonnasteinn rock is named after Jón Sveinsson, or Nonni as he was called.
-It is a big rock on Höfði above Nonnahús museum.
+It is a big rock on Höfði above the Nonnahús museum.

 The information sign in my photo above shows the beginning of the path to Nonnasteinn rock from below.